Scaling behavior of observables as a model characteristic in multifield inflation: Scaling behavior in modular inflation

 In the singlefield classes briefly highlighted in Section 2 the scaling behavior of the tensor ratio $r(N)$ is described by a power law, hence it is natural to ask whether in multifield inflation a behavior of the type \beq r_p(N) ~=~ \frac{\a_p}{N^{\b_p}} \eeq for some constants $\a_p, \b_p$ can provide a good description when the theory parameters are held fixed.
 It is however not clear a priori that in multifield inflation the power law is the most appropriate scaling type, even if scaling exists.
 To the best of our knowledge no such analyses have been performed and we adopt an agnostic view about what kind of scaling one might consider.

 A first signal that a scaling relation between $r$ and $N$ exists in modular inflation has emerged in the analysis of \cite{rs21}.
 There the distribution of the three variables $(n_{\cR\cR}, r, N)$ was considered and the results took the form of two dimensional sheets that were essentially degenerate along the direction of the spectral index.
 As the energy scale $\mu$ is varied, the degeneracy remains while the location of the sheets changes in this 3D parameter space.
 An illustration of this effect is shown in Figure 2.
-It becomes clear from this graph that as $\mu$ varies the precise form of scaling law changes as the sheets move through this 3D-space.
+It becomes clear from this graph that as $\mu$ varies the precise form of scaling law changes as the sheets move through this 3D-space, i.e. the scaling exponents are energy dependent.

 \begin{quote} \baselineskip=15pt {\bf Fig. 2}~Indication of scaling behavior of the tensor-to-scalar ratio by the surfaces swept out by the initial value data in the 3D space spanned by the parameters $(n_{\cR\cR}, r, N)$.
 Here $n_{\cR\cR}$ is centered around 0.965, the tensor ratio is bounded by 0.04 and the number of e-folds is chosen to be in the interval $[50, 70]$.
 The three surfaces are associated to the energy scale $\mu/M_\rmPl \in \{30, 35, 40\}$, from left to right. \end{quote}